BryanKAdams/FetchTakeHome/README.md

 3. Open a terminal and navigate to the project's root directory.
 4. Run `./gradlew installDebug` to install the debug APK on your device.

+### Running Unit Tests from the Command Line

+After installing the APK on a device, you can also run the unit tests from the command line to verify the correctness of your application logic.
+This method is useful for automated testing environments or when you prefer not to use the Android Studio UI.

+1. Open a terminal.
+2. Navigate to the root directory of your project.
+3. Run the following command:
+   `./gradlew test`

 ## Developer Notes:

 This project is a Jetpack Compose project using Jetpack Navigation, Ktor(w/OkHttp engine), Hilt for